danzkigg/yetanotherdashboard/CONTRIBUTING.md

 4. Update documentation if needed
 5. Submit a pull request with clear description

+---

-Thank you for contributing to YAD!
+Thank you for contributing to YAD, you can PM me on discord to get a "Contributor" role on our server!